 Type: String

-Description: The index of the uncle block within the block.
+Description: The index position of the uncle block in the block's list of uncles.

 Required: Yes

-Default/Supported Values: A hexadecimal string representing the index, starting from "0x0".
+Supported Values: A hexadecimal string representing the index, prefixed with "0x".

 Request Example